Russ Harvey Consulting - Computer and Internet Services

 Backing up the application data — located in a hidden set of AppData folders — may help to ensure you have everything.
 Your settings are stored there as well as the data for your email program.

 Record the settings for each programs that wasn't installed with the default settings.
-Knowing the current settings can help restore your “user experience” to a restored installation.
+Recording the current settings can help restore your “user experience” in a newly restored installation.

 Settings that are more complex to document (such as email server and FTP settings) can be recorded using screen captures of the various screens: